-c.
-Check and describe any activities that the Lead Agency will use to investigate and recover improper payments due to unintentional program violations.
-Include in the description how each activity assists in the investigation and recovery of improper payments due to unintentional program violations.
-Include a description of the results of such activity.
+b.
+Check and describe all activities, including the results of such activity, that the Lead Agency uses to investigate and recover improper payments due to fraud.
+Include in the description how each activity assists in the investigation and recovery of improper payment due to fraud or intentional program violations.
 Activities can include, but are not limited to, the following: